-- The Group has in place a budgeting process that provides for a responsibility accounting framework; - The Group puts in place effective and efficient information and communication infrastructures and channels, i.e. computerized systems, secured intranet, electronic mail system and modern telecommunication, so that operation data and management information can be communicated timely and securely to dedicated personnel within the Group for decision making and for communication with relevant external stakeholders for execution and information collection. - Management reports are generated on a regular and consistent basis to facilitate the Board and the Group's Management to perform financial and operational reviews on the various operating subsidiaries.
-The reviews encompass areas such as financial and non-financial key performance indicators and variances between budget and operating results and explanation of significant variances; - Executive Directors review the monthly management accounts of all major operating companies in the Group; and - Executive Directors conduct monthly meetings with Management of all significant business units within the Group to discuss the various aspects of the business, financial and operational performance of the Group
+- The Group has in place a budgeting process that provides for a responsibility accounting framework; and - The Group puts in place effective and efficient information and communication infrastructures and channels, i.e. computerized systems, secured intranet, electronic mail system and modern telecommunication, so that operation data and management information can be communicated timely and securely to dedicated personnel within the Group for decision making and for communication with relevant external stakeholders for execution and information collection. - Monitoring and review